Summer arrives with warm weather and a huge storm

-The fine weather accompanying the first days of summer will remain for a couple of days yet, with temperatures expected to soar on Wednesday, as "one of the larger storms of the year" moves in a few days earlier.
+The fine weather accompanying the first days of summer will remain for a couple of days yet, with temperatures expected to soar on Wednesday.

+However "one of the larger storms of the year" is set to move on to the country from Monday.

-Napier overthrew Rarotonga as a sun seeker's dream on Sunday, reaching a scorching 28.8C at the airport, compared to Raro's 27.5, where the dew point was almost double that of Napier's.
+Napier overthrew Rarotonga as a sun seeker's dream on Sunday, reaching a scorching 28.8C at the airport, compared to Raro's 27.5.

-Kaikoura was the hottest place in the South Island yesterday, as the mercury soared to 28.6C.
-Hastings also climbed across the 28C reading, Metservice meteorologist Tui McInnes said.
+Kaikoura was the hottest place in the South Island on Sunday, as the mercury soared to 28.6C.
+Hastings also tipped 28C, MetService meteorologist Tui McInnes said.

-Today and tomorrow are expected to remain fine and sunny, but you may need to kick off those duvets at bedtime, as the temperature won't lower on Monday night.
+Monday and Tuesday are expected to remain fine and sunny, but you may need to kick off those duvets at bedtime, with the heat sticking around on Monday night.

 Aucklanders will slumber in a minimum of 18C, with 17C on the cards for Christchurch and 16C in Wellington.